CottonGen FAQ

 • Can I submit my data to CottonGen?

-We accept data that is peer reviewed via manuscript submission.
-Data submission templates are available for uploading map, marker and germplasm evaluation data.
+We accept data that is peer-reviewed via manuscript submission.
+You can prepare your data by following our Data submission templates for the most common data such as markers, maps, QTLs, GWAS, etc., and then email them to us.
 If you have any questions please contact us using this contact form and we will work with you to input your data.
-If you have expression or genomic data, please contact us before attempting to submit.
+If you have an expression or genomic data, please contact us before attempting to submit it.

 • Can I download data from CottonGen?